 We are a leading marine specialty contractor serving the heavy marine infrastructure market.
 We provide a broad range of marine construction services on, over, and under the water primarily along the Gulf Coast, the Atlantic Seaboard, the West Coast, Canada, and in the Caribbean Basin.
 Our principal executive offices are located at 12000 Aerospace, Suite 300, Houston, Texas 77034.
-Our common stock is listed for trading on the New York Stock Exchange ("NYSE").
-Our trading symbol is ORN.
-At the close of business on the Record Date, 27,246,456 shares of common stock were outstanding.
+Our common stock is listed for trading on the New York Stock Exchange ("NYSE") under the trading symbol ORN.
+At the close of business on the Record Date, 27,414,059 shares of common stock were outstanding.